k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation-podman.md

 #### **Space Name**

-When creating a space, its name must consist of only lowercase alphanumeric characters, hyphens, and underscores and start with either a letter or a number.
+When creating a space, its name must consist of only lowercase alphanumeric characters, hyphens, and underscores, and start with either a letter or a number.
 You cannot use uppercase characters.

 #### Create Spaces on Your Server